Terruqueo: 2022–2023 Peruvian political protests

 When the 2022–2023 Peruvian political protests occurred, right-wing groups and the government of Dina Boluarte used the terruqueo to label protesters as terrorists, providing an excuse for authorities to use violence with impunity.
+The Peruvian Armed Forces would use the tactic to describe protest groups and those who supported a new constitution as terrorists.
 Experts of the United Nations condemned its usage during the protests.

 Analysis

-Analysts believe that terruqueos are detrimental to democracy in Peru as they suppress ideas of various political groups and occasionally target human rights groups, promoting political polarization and ultimately political violence.
-United Nations experts condemned the tactic, saying it was an act of intimidation that stigmatized human rights workers, indigenous individuals and rural groups.
-According to Dr. Fernando Velásquez Villalba, terruqueos are a latent phenomenon that appear more frequently in times of crisis.
-The attacks have also resulted in less support for left-wing groups in Peru, with Americas Quarterly writing that despite the Truth and Reconciliation Commission finding that left-wing groups distanced themselves and even prevented violence during the internal conflict, the groups were still seen disapprovingly in Peru.
+Analysts state that terruqueos are detrimental to democracy in Peru as they suppress ideas of various political groups and occasionally target human rights groups, promoting political polarization and ultimately political violence.
+The terruqueo appeals to fear present in Peruvians of older generations, with the tactic relying on the emotions of audience.
+According to Fernando Velásquez Villalba, terruqueos are a latent phenomenon that appear more frequently in times of crisis.

+Political use

+Using the terruqueo to threaten individuals with a status quo bias, leftist and progressive groups, along with human rights groups, have been targeted with the tactic.
+Attacks resulted in less support for left-wing groups in Peru, with Americas Quarterly writing that despite the Truth and Reconciliation Commission finding that left-wing groups distanced themselves and even prevented violence during the internal conflict, the groups were still seen disapprovingly in Peru.

+Racism

+The use of the terruqueo has specifically linked indigenous and "serrano" Peruvians to terrorism.
+In the book Buscando un inca, historian Alberto Flores Galindo wrote:

+United Nations experts condemned the fear mongering tactic, saying it was an act of intimidation that stigmatized human rights workers, indigenous individuals and rural groups.
 During the protests in 2023, Edgar Stuardo Ralón, Vice President of the Inter-American Commission on Human Rights (IACHR), stated that terruqueos created "an environment of permission and tolerance towards discrimination, stigmatization and institutional violence".